 You should use the cuvette within 2 hours of opening it.

-Can I use QuikRead CRP controls with the QuikRead go CRP+Hb test kit?
+Can I use CRP controls with the QuikRead go CRP+Hb test kit?

-Yes, you can use QuikRead CRP Control and QuikRead go CRP Control High with the QuikRead go CRP+Hb test.
+Yes, you can use the same CRP controls with the QuikRead go CRP and QuikRead go CRP+Hb tests.
 The target values are valid for both tests.